v3-tecnologia/v3-webhook-go-sdk/README.md

 - `pkg/types/alert`: 88.9%
 - `pkg/types/connection`: 88.0%
 - `pkg/webhook`: 82.6%
-- Outros pacotes: 85-87%
+- Other packages: 85-87%

-## Contribuição
+## Contributing

-1. Fork o projeto
+1. Fork the project
-2. Crie uma branch para sua feature (`git checkout -b feature/nova-feature`)
+2. Create a branch for your feature (`git checkout -b feature/new-feature`)
-3. Commit suas mudanças (`git commit -am 'Adiciona nova feature'`)
+3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push para a branch (`git push origin feature/nova-feature`)
+4. Push to the branch (`git push origin feature/new-feature`)
-5. Abra um Pull Request
+5. Open a Pull Request

-## Licença
+## License

-Este projeto está licenciado sob a MIT License - veja o arquivo LICENSE para detalhes.
+This project is licensed under the MIT License - see the LICENSE file for details.